janwilmans/nullptr/_posts/2018-02-08-some-pointers-on-references.md

 **I think it might be all of the above.**

+> How can we remember our ignorance, which our growth requires, when we are using our knowledge all the time? - Henry David Thoreau

 ## So what do we have, lets look at some [history][1] first

 First came **pointers**, they were the first of their kind in C++, as inherited from C in 1979 they: